UnclassedPenguin/scripts/README.md

 It will ask for your password, type it in and it will check.
 Will either output that it found it or it didn't.

 **Be careful using any program like this that you find on the internet.
 I am not collecting anything, you can read the code, but people with bad intent could.
 Make sure you understand what this program is doing.**

+## PasswordCheckPrivate

+Pretty much the same as password check, but it uses stdiomask module (a requirement) to mask the input of your password to asterisks.
+Slightly more private maybe, but the same functionality.
+Oddly enough, you can't exit the program with ctrl-c when it is prompting for a password so I made it quit on entering the password 'exit'.

 ## RichPasswordCheck